ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 1. In case of Exceptions, system triggers relevant error messages.
 ##### (ii) Delete

-On receiving a request to delete a Gender Type with the input parameters (code),  the system updates the is_deleted flag to true in the Gender Type DB against the code received as per the below steps
+On receiving a request to delete a Gender Type with the input parameters (code),  the system updates the is_deleted flag to true in the Gender Type Database against the code received as per the below steps
 1. Validates if all required input parameters have been received as listed below for each specific request
    * code - int - Mandatory
 2. Delete all records for the code received